 The Coroner, Elwyn Elms, terminated the Inquest and said "The evidence is capable of satisfying a jury beyond reasonable doubt that a known person has committed an indictable offence and there is a reasonable prospect that a jury would convict the known person of the indictable offence".
 It was not disclosed who this "known person" is, but it is likely to be either the dive master or the dive shop owner.

 I lay no blame for what happened on any person on this dive or associated with the dive shop concerned.
 In the end, we as divers must take responsibility for our own actions, even if under the "care" of a dive master or instructor.
 However, many, if not most, of the deaths of divers that have occurred in NSW in recent times, have been of inexperienced and/or new divers.
 In many cases, this appears to have been caused by poor training.

 In my view, it is too easy to become a dive instructor and even a dive master.
 It is possible to become a dive instructor within three months of starting your initial dive course.
 This is plainly ridiculous.
 No-one can gain enough experience to become a very good diver, let alone become someone capable of imparting knowledge to new divers in such a short period of time.
 It must become harder to become an instructor.
 Likewise, it must become harder to become a dive master.
 I have dived with dive masters whose total number of dives was less than the dives I have done in that year.
 They were attempting to tell me how to dive.
 Big chance!!
-When someone now attempts to tell me the correct way to dive, I tell them that if they have more than 1/5 of the number of dives I have done (at 15 July 2002 this would mean they would have had to have done 354 dives), then I might listen.
+When someone now attempts to tell me the correct way to dive, I tell them that if they have more than 1/5 of the number of dives I have done (at 7 April 2023 this would mean they would have had to have done well over 900 dives), then I might listen.
 Not many can reach this mark.